 "In cases where the court orders that records are to be confidential and that no publication is to take place, records are to be maintained in a sealed envelope marked confidential and placed in a private file."
 MCR 3.613(G).
 Unless the court orders otherwise, "only the original petitioner may gain access to confidential files, and no information relating to a confidential record, including whether the record exists, shall be accessible to the general public."
 Id.
-See also MCL 711.3(4), which provides that confidential records created under this statute are exempt from disclosure under Michigan's FOIA.
-46 a.
+Records made confidential under MCL 711.3 are exempt from disclosure under Michigan's FOIA.
+MCL 711.3(3).

+3. Granting or Denying Petition Requesting That Notice Not Be Published a.
 Petition Is Granted

-3. Granting or Denying Petition Requesting That Notice Not Be Published